Skip to content

 Decision-making support

-AI has been used in China’s criminal justice system as early as 2006, when the Zichuan District People’s Court in Zibo, Shandong Province, introduced a computer-based sentencing software co-developed with a high-tech company, marking the first attempt to apply AI-like technology in sentencing.
+AI has been used in China’s criminal justice system as early as 2006, when the Zichuan District People’s Court in Zibo, Shandong Province, introduced computer-based sentencing software co-developed with a high-tech company, marking the first attempt to apply AI-like technology in sentencing.
 Since then, several other local courts have developed their own sentencing assistance systems.

 Projects in places as diverse as Shanghai, Hainan, and Guangzhou are introducing software capable of analysing past cases with similar fact patterns to recommend sentences to judges.
 In a drunk-driving case, for example, a judge would select a list of factors (such as blood alcohol level or amount of damages caused), and the software would display the average sentence in past ‘similar’ cases.
 The judge retains discretion to disregard the recommended sentence.

-One example, used in the Qinyang Qincheng District Procuratorate in Guangdong Province since 2022, is ‘Little Judge Bao’, which predicts sentences based on legislative interpretations, judicial interpretations, and precedent cases.
+One example, used in the Qingyuan Qincheng District Procuratorate in Guangdong Province since 2022, is ‘Little Judge Bao’, which predicts sentences based on legislative interpretations, judicial interpretations, and precedent cases.
 Little Judge Bao is now in service in various other courts and is also consulted by other political-legal organs.

 WhatsApp Image 2025-10-02 at 19.27.36

-Xiao Baogong Intelligent Sentencing Prediction System, discussed above, is also used by judges to suggest penalties based on big data analysis of case information and prior judgments from similar cases.
+The Little Judge Bao Intelligent Sentencing Prediction System, discussed above, is also used by judges to suggest penalties based on big data analysis of case information and prior judgments from similar cases.
 Judges have liberty to ignore or reject the suggestions for criminal punishments.
 While the system appears to be operational in the criminal law context, details on specific jurisdictions or case types remain limited.

 The 206 System, discussed above, also generates sentencing recommendations for the reference of judges and prosecutors.